 The first (and most quintessential) is the 1970’s TV hit “Happy Days”!
 Just the mere mention of the show “Happy Days” has one picturing images of the Nifty Fifties.

 When I was a kid, I would watch “Happy Days” in re-runs every chance I got.
-It was probably my favorite show, even though by the time I came around, it was in syndicate.
+It was probably my favorite show, even though by the time I finally found it, the show was in syndicate.
 I suppose this is yet another piece to the puzzle of my 1950’s Obsession.

-“Happy Days” was filmed before a live studio audience between 1974 and 1984.
-It was set in Milwaukee, WI., the hub of middle America and the center of the American Dream at the time.
+“Happy Days” was set in Milwaukee, WI., the hub of middle America and the center of the American Dream at the time.
 It starred (the now famous director) Ron Howard, Tom Bosley, Marion Ross, Erin Moran and, of course, Henry Winkler as “The Fonz” (Ayyyyyy!)
 The show followed the lives of the Cunninghams, a good upstanding middle class family living in Milwaukee in the 1950’s and 60’s.
 The family of four consisted of teen-age Richie (Ron Howard), his parents, Howard and Marion (Bosley and Ross), and Richie’s snarky kid sister Joanie (Erin Moran).
 Arthur “Fonzie” Fonzerelli lived in an apartment-like space above the family’s home.
 Fonzie was a mechanic and a womanizing rebel who wore a leather jacket and drove everywhere on his beloved motorcycle.
 Fonzie’s main objective in life was to be the embodiment of “Cool”.
 His greaser look was a sharp contrast to the clean-cut, boy-next-door looks of Richie Cunningham.
 But despite their differences, Fonzie and Richie were great friends.
-Richie’s best friends at Jefferson High School were Warren “Potsie” Weber (played by Anson Williams) and Ralph Malph (played by Donnie Most.)
+Richie’s best friends at Jefferson High School were Warren “Potsie” Weber, played by Anson Williams, and Ralph Malph, played by Donny Most.
+(Don Most now!)

-I could go on and on about my favorite episodes (such as when Fonzie jumps the shark in Hawaii or when Potsie gets an A in biology class by writing a song about how the heart pumps blood) but I will try to stay on task.
+I could go on and on about my favorite episodes (such as when Fonzie jumps the shark in Hollywood, or when Potsie gets an A in biology class by writing a song about how the heart pumps blood) but I will try to stay on task.
 From the booths and juke box at Arnold’s Diner to the band’s early Rock n Roll music (which featured Potsie singing actual hits of the era)… this show gave viewers a taste of life in the 50’s to the point of being as iconic as the 50’s themselves.
 However, there is a notable difference between the very first episodes of this series to the ending ones.
 The first episodes are clearly set in the 1950’s, and Arnold’s is more of a Drive-In restaurant than an indoors hang out.
 There are car-hop girls serving patrons on roller skates and the boys of Jefferson High are always seen in their letter jackets.
 The theme song for the first season was Bill Haley’s “Rock Around the Clock”.
 (This later changed to the well-known “Happy Days” theme song) As the series progressed, so did the time period.
-If I am remembering correctly, I think Richie graduates from Jefferson High School in 1962.
-While still in the malt shop era, the show, from then on, was set in the 1960’s.
-Still, the name “Happy Days” appropriately covers that whole era of life in middle America and it’s sweet simplicity.
+The name “Happy Days” appropriately covers that whole era of life in middle America and it’s sweet simplicity.

 “Happy Days” itself has become a staple of American Pop Culture.
 In 1995, the band Weezer set the video to their hit song “Buddy Holly” in Arnold’s Diner, combining clips from the original show.
 (Yes, it’s one of my favorite videos!)